-Bitbucket commands are commands developers issue while using the Git, which is an open-source software package.
+Bitbucket commands are the commands developers issue while using Git, which is open-source software.
 Entering these commands allows developers to manage Git and to manage their coding projects.

 In essence, Bitbucket commands are Git software commands that you will run inside the Bitbucket interface to use Git.
 If you are using an interface to manage Git other than Bitbucket, you can use these same commands in that other interface.

 Bitbucket commands allow for making requests about the files stored in Bitbucket.
 Commands provide the ability to sync files as well.
 They work to simplify the workflow as a developer manages projects in Bitbucket.

 Git is an open-source software product that allows coders to manage the different versions of their code projects.
 Git is the most popular software system in the world made for coding version control.